curioussoulscafe/curious-souls-cafe/README.md

    * **Place the `Live Discussion.txt` file** (containing the specific event's questions) inside the `questions` folder in the GitHub repository.

    * **Commit and push** these changes to the GitHub repository.

-   * **Deploy** the changes to GitHub Pages (this should happen automatically after a push).
+(The changes should then be automatically deployed to GitHub Pages within a minute.)

    * The "Live Discussion" button will now be visible on the main page for participants.
+(Note: For those who already have the page loaded, they may need to refresh their mobile browser.)

 2. **To Disable the "Live Discussion" Button (after the event):**

    * **Remove the `Live Discussion.txt` file** from the `questions` folder in the GitHub repository.

    * **Commit and push** these changes to the GitHub repository.

-   * **Deploy** the changes to GitHub Pages (automatic).

-   * The "Live Discussion" button will now be hidden from the main page.

 💖 We express our heartfelt gratitude to the Singaporean facilitator(s) for the question sets for the topics [Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/love-relationships.html), [Happiness](https://curioussoulscafe.github.io/curious-souls-cafe/happiness.html), and [The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/the-mind-speaks.html), as well as to all curious souls (participants) who contributed [past questions](https://curioussoulscafe.github.io/curious-souls-cafe/past-questions.html) from our global events.